firegloves/Hexagonal-Sandwich-Recipes/README.md

 ## chapter-6 folder

-In this folder you can find the code resulting from the article [Hexagonal architecture in Rust: driven adapters](https://medium.com/@lucorset/hexagonal-architecture-in-rust-driven-adapters-ab02ed335dc5)
+In this folder you can find the code resulting from the article [Hexagonal architecture in Rust: Adapter Switching](https://medium.com/@lucorset/hexagonal-architecture-in-rust-adapter-switching-f4a264ad246f)